rajexcited/AngularJS-Birbal/README.md

   - watch details
   - effects of custom and browser events
   - effect of http
+  - detects auto(ngApp) or manual bootstrap

 It is in initial phase of developement.
 Goal is to provide angular developers more run-time information of the application.

+Adding new feature mocking live Http calls in few weeks.Due to lack of time and resource availability, There will not be any further enhancements.
+0.0.8 is going to be last release until I find some help.
 ## Roadmap:
   - include automation test and build process.
   - Provide performance statistics for module.